-Matcha Snickerdoodle Blondies are a wonderful mash up of chewy snickerdoodles and buttery blondies.
-Flavored with a slightly earthy green tea and topped with a crunchy cinnamon/sugar mixture, this soft treat is a delicious alternative to the typical chocolate dessert.
+Matcha Snickerdoodle Blondies are a wonderful combination of chewy snickerdoodles and buttery blondies, with a touch of earthy green tea flavor and topped with a crunchy cinnamon/sugar mixture.

 With Halloween just around the corner, I wanted to do a sweet treat recipe for us adults.
 While the kids are all busy with their store-bought little bars of tasteless fake chocolate, you can be indulging in these matcha snickerdoodle blondies.
 Bake a batch of these, throw a little alcoholic coffee in a thermos, and go treat-or-treatin' around the 'hood.

 Blondies are just like brownies but without any yummy chocolate.
 Normally, I'm not one to advocate any kind of non-chocolate dessert (as evident here, here, and here) BUT trust me when I tell you, these blondies are kickass tasty!

 No joke, right before taking the photos, I ate some of the side trimmings to check the taste and couldn't wait to finish the shoot so I could eat a whole one.

 Thank goodness bikini season is over...

 See that nice, thick layer of cinnamon and sugar topping?
 Just like on a snickerdoodle, but a lot more of it.
 It needs a really good layer of the topping because the blondie is so thick, so just pour it all on top...and don't even think about the amount of sugar that went into this one square.

 Put a little MATCHA in there!
 I'm always looking for great matcha recipes.
 The matcha green tea powder adds a little earthy flavor to the blondies that perfectly balances out the sweetness from all that sugar.